d0minicO/UCSC_bigWIgs/README.md

 # Hosting bigwig files to visualize on UCSC
-## How to host a bigwig file to visualize on UCSC
+### How to host a bigwig file to visualize on UCSC
 You can host bigWig files on github for free and visualize on UCSC.
 You just need to alter the URL slightly before loading as a custom track.

+First create a new repository on github.
+(Github desktop is easy to use!)
+Then add the bigwig files and commit to main.

 Original URL looks like this:
 ```sh